Katie Wilton - Jeweller, Goldsmith

 I always say I am a wannabe quilter!
 Everyone has to have at least one dream!

-I have belonged to BPW because of the sisterhood and relationships, the involvement in community, and BPW’s work for women.
+I have belonged to BPW for over 30 years because of the sisterhood and relationships, the involvement in community, and BPW’s work for women.

 Sheryl and her business partner of many years ,Vi Peacock, have more than 40 years of combined real estate experience and are consistent Century 21 award winners.
 Their areas of expertise include residential, condominium and country properties in the city of Barrie and surrounding areas.
 Sheryl , who is a graduate of the University of Western Ontario enjoys being a member of BPW.
 She is a past BPW Barrie Treasurer and Bursary Committee member.

 I have been a member of BPW for over 15 years and enjoy assisting with the fundraising for our group.